 (Image source: Shutterstock)

-The family is the most treasured asset for each one of us, and we spare no effort to make sure that our loved ones are well protected from any unforeseen circumstances.
+The family is the most treasured asset for each of us, and we spare no effort to make sure that our loved ones are well protected from any unforeseen circumstances.
 The best way to prepare for future contingencies is to invest in an instrument that will help take care of any unexpected expenses.
 Of all the insurance options available today, ULIPs are the easiest to purchase and provide the most comprehensive coverage.
 One aspect, however, in which ULIPs outshine other insurance products is that they offer a combined benefit of life cover and investment returns under one scheme.
-Moreover, ULIP plans allow you to invest the premium in a variety of market-linked equity and debt instruments, which in turn maximises the returns.
+Moreover, ULIP plans allow you to invest the premium in a variety of market-linked equity and debt instruments, which maximizes the returns.

 What is ULIP?

 Unit-linked Insurance plans are investment tools that offer significant returns along with insurance cover throughout the policy term.
-Hence, you can fulfil both goals of wealth creation and availing life cover with one insurance policy.
+Hence, you can fulfill both goals of wealth creation and availing life cover with one insurance policy.
 With a lock-in period of five years; therefore, ULIPs work best as long-term investment opportunities.

 Features of ULIPs

 The most important advantage of ULIPs is that they provide life cover.
 These plans offer security to the investor’s family in case of any eventuality and protect them throughout the policy period.